adamhsparks/adamhsparks/content/post/2026-03-10-further-enhancing-r-nvim-with-arf-and-terminalgraphics/index.md

 ### *TLDR*

-Set up a wrapper for Arf and pass the shell's PATH along to the kitten (split).
+Set up a wrapper for arf and pass the shell's PATH along to the kitten (split).
 Kitty launches the kitten (for the split) using a minimum configuration that doesn't see your `$HOME/.cargo/bin` (where arf lives) and won't pick up the rig installation that arf looks for.

 Here are the lines in my config files that make this happen.

-* [`.local/bin/arf-wrapper`](https://codeberg.org/adamhsparks/dotfiles/src/branch/main/.local/bin/arf-wrapper), ensure this is executable.
+* [`$HOME/.local/bin/arf-wrapper`](https://codeberg.org/adamhsparks/dotfiles/src/branch/main/.local/bin/arf-wrapper), ensure this is executable.
+  While not totally necessary, it seems to help keep the noise down when launching that {terminalgraphics} otherwise sends when probing capabilities.
 * `.config/kitt/kitty.conf`
   * [environment](https://codeberg.org/adamhsparks/dotfiles/src/commit/691d535eb653c8c02f7e0dbd160783fd7b24e56f/.config/kitty/kitty.conf#L5),
   * [R.nvim](https://codeberg.org/adamhsparks/dotfiles/src/commit/691d535eb653c8c02f7e0dbd160783fd7b24e56f/.config/kitty/kitty.conf#L67), also see: <https://github.com/R-nvim/R.nvim/blob/2d0cd152800ced779caaba4684a42efae81203b5/doc/R.nvim.txt#L1168>.